radar/ryanbigg.com/_posts/2021-03-23-maintainable-rails.markdown

 This is not a very clear way to organize this code, and the more this pattern is used, the more confusing your application will get.

-Views in a default Rails application leave us with no alternative other than to create a sticky mess.
+Views in a default Rails application leave us with no alternative other than to create a sticky combined mess of logic between our ERB files and helper files that are globally shared.

 ## We can do better

-It should be possible to work with the business logic of your application without these database calls being made; and without the database at all.
-Being able to reach into the database from your business logic _should_ be hard work.
+It should be possible to render a view without relying on a model to be connected to a database.
+Being able to reach into the database from your views _should_ be hard work.
-Your business logic should have everything it needs to work by that stage.
+Your business logic should have everything it needs to work by the stage a view is being rendered.
+This will then make it easier to test the view in isolation from the other components of your application.

+The source of these frustrations is the Active Record pattern and Rails' strict adherence to it.
 A class containing only business logic and being passed some data should not need to know also about how that data is validated, any "callbacks" or how that data is persisted too.
 If a class knows about all of those things, it has too many responsibilities.